Some Advice on Book Covers

 They are important because they are probably going to be the very first things about your book anyone ever sees.
 For this reason, the blurb needs to be letter-perfect: not only does it have to make your book sound attractive and interesting, it is the first example of your writing anyone will see.
 If it is rambling and ungrammatical, with poor spelling and worse punctuation you will find few people willing to wade into a couple of hundred pages of the same thing.

 The cover, too, needs to make a good first impression.
 It may be the first thing that attracts the reader's eye.
-It will likely be what gets the reader to stop and read the blurb.
+It will likely be what gets the reader to stop and read the blurb in the first place.

 And, just like a badly written blurb, if it is confusing or amateurish the potential reader may well give your book a pass.

-You might think of these things as like being careful to be neatly dressed and well-groomed when going out on a job interview: first impressions are important.
+You might think of having a well-designed cover as like being careful to be neatly dressed and well-groomed when going out on a job interview: first impressions are important.

 I won't say there are any hard and fast rules to creating a good cover.
 There aren't.
 They are more like, as the pirate said, guidelines.